 Without that kind of public pressure, nothing will change.
 But with it?
 Just consider how things have changed for gay, lesbian, and bisexual people over the past 25 years.
 Good legal work, of course, had something to do with the rapid changes in our laws, customs, and culture.
 But none of it would have happened without everyday people standing and speaking their truth out of genuine love for another human being.

-The history of the gay movement is proof that coming out is one of the most powerful forces for change we have in America.
+The history of the gay movement is proof that coming out is one of the most powerful forces for change we have in the United States.
 And if a minority could achieve so much so fast as a result, surely the majority of us can do the same for our kids.